-As developers we don’t need many tools to work, many would say that we just need a laptop or computer, and even though that’s true, there’s a difference between having the minimum required to work to have the tools that you need to work comfortably, productive and healthy.
+As developers, we don’t need many tools to work, many would say that we just need a laptop or computer, and even though that’s true, there’s a difference between having the minimum required to work to having the tools that you need to work comfortably, productive and healthy.

 What’s the best keyboard?
 The one that works best for you!

 With that said, let’s jump right into the list.

 Once again, Keychron continues to be my favorite keyboard, and in particular, I love the K6 (65% keyboard) model.
 I got mine with RGB, brown switches, and the palm rest.
 I have had it for more than a few years now, still works perfectly, though you can start telling some of the wear and tear (mostly my bad the coffee spilled all over it more than once, it fell a few times, still working, and still in one piece, which is pretty impressive).

 So why a 65% keyboard ?
 It is the perfect size for me, I don’t need huge keyboards with functions I don’t regularly use such as the numeric pad, but there are functions I must have, for example, the arrow keys, and smaller sizes won’t have those directly, but rather by using function keys.

 What Keychron?
 The keyboard is super high quality, it is very robust and super comfortable, I do however have to say that you will probably need their palm rest as the keyboard is quite hard and it is not as comfortable without it.
 I bought the official wood one, but there are other cheaper options out there.

 Another feature that I love is that supports multiple devices, I don’t work with multiple computers at the same time, but I love that I just need to press one key to switch connect the keyboard from my work laptop to my personal laptop to work on the blog.

 Another great feature is the extended battery life, thanks to its 4000mAh battery, though I don’t take full advantage of it as the keyboard is almost always plugged in.